xperseguers/t3ext-direct_mail_userfunc/Documentation/ChangeLog/Index.rst

 =======  ===========================================================================
 Version  Changes
 =======  ===========================================================================
-1.5.0    Support for TYPO3 v7
+1.6.0    Support for TYPO3 v8 (partial, not the TCA wizards) 1.5.0    Support for TYPO3 v7
 1.4.0    Support for TCA-based additional parameters 1.3.0    - Fix compatibility with EXT:direct_mail